 Making Our Gin

-We believe in a truly sustainable approach to farming and creating spirits, this is why we let nothing go to waste.
-All our waste produce goes to feed our herd of pedigree Hereford cattle, and wherever possible, the fresh ingredients used in our products are sourced from right here on our family farm.
+We believe in a truly sustainable approach to farming and creating spirits, which is why we let nothing go to waste.
+We create our own energy from our own bio-boiler on site which is powered using the prunings from our apple orchards, all of our potato waste goes to fertilise our fields or feed our herd of pedigree Hereford cattle, and wherever possible, the fresh ingredients used in our products are sourced from right here on our family farm or from our local and trusted Herefordshire suppliers.

 As farmers at heart we value our countryside, every inch of it, from field to bottle.